yzdnaufan/yzdnaufan/README.md

 - 👋 Hi, I’m @yzdnaufan
-- I'm currently enrolled in UGM as Teknologi Informasi's Student
+- I'm currently enrolled in UGM as Teknologi Informasi and expected to graduate at 2024
 - 👀 I’m interested in Deep Learning, Back end, and much more
 - 🌱 I’m currently learning back end development using flask
 - 💞️ I’m looking to collaborate on many projects so feel free to ask me